wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

 	> [!div class="mx-imgBorder"]
 	> ![Screenshot of gallery fields.](../media/gallery-fields.png)

-1. Click the X towards the right of **Data** to exit
+1. Select the X towards the right of **Data** to exit

-1. On the gallery, click on the price in the first row.
+1. On the gallery, select the price in the first row.

 1. In the formula bar, make sure Text is Selected and type the following: